Randy Meisner, founding member of the Eagles, dies

 "I thought it would be nice to sit in with Timothy B. Schmit and sing 'Take It to the Limit,' but they pretty much gave me a 'no' in a round-about way.
 I can't blame them.
 They have to keep their band the way it is," Meisner said.

-Before the Eagles, he placed bass for Poco, and was also bassist and vocalist with Rick Nelson's Stone Canyon Band.
+Before the Eagles, he played bass for Poco, and was also bassist and vocalist with Rick Nelson's Stone Canyon Band.